Forearm Brace

 • Swelling and thickening of the joint lining can occur.

-People with arthritis in the wrist, forearm joints, or elbow often describe:
+People with arthritis in these joints often describe:

 • A steady ache in and around the joint.

-• Stiffness after rest (especially first thing in the morning) that eases a little as they start to move.
+• Stiffness after rest (especially first thing in the morning) that eases as movement begins.

 • Pain that increases with tasks that load the joint – such as lifting, twisting, or leaning through the hands.